Animal Ministry

 PREVIOUS ANIMAL MINISTRY EVENTS

-On March 22, 2025, we hosted a dog adoption with Home at Last at our Parish House MacColl Auditorium.
+March 22, 2025, we hosted a dog adoption event with Home at Last.